probml/pyprobml/README.md

 For the remaining python packages, do this:
 ```
-pip install --upgrade git+https://github.com/google/flax.git
-pip install blackjax
-pip install superimport # used by pyprobml
+pip install superimport
-pip install git+git://github.com/probml/jsl # Accompanying codebase
 git clone --depth 1 https://github.com/probml/pyprobml  &> /dev/null # THIS CODEBASE
 ```

 Note: The [superimport](https://colab.research.google.com/github/probml/probml-notebooks/blob/main/notebooks/Superimport.ipynb)
 library will automatically install packages for any file which contains the line `import superimport'.
-We use this to download more packages on demand, for individual scripts that need them.

 To manually execute an individual script from the command line,